videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/get-notified/media-events.md

 # Media Events - React

-VideoSDK provides multiple types of events which can be listened to know the about the participant's media status in the meeting.
+VideoSDK offers various events that can be monitored to obtain information about the media status of participants in the meeting.

 Here are the events which specifically relate to the stream.

 ### onStreamEnabled

 - This event is triggered whenever a participant's video, audio or screen share stream is enabled.
-- This event can be subscribed from the `useParticipant` hook.
+- It can be subscribed to, from the `useParticipant` hook.

 ### onStreamDisabled

 - This event is triggered whenever a participant's video, audio or screen share stream is disabled.
-- This event can be subscribed from the `useParticipant` hook.
+- It can be subscribed to, from the `useParticipant` hook.

 ### onMediaStatusChanged

-- This event will be triggered whenever a participant's video or audio is disabled or enabled.
+- This event will be triggered whenever a participant's video or audio stream is disabled or enabled.
-- This event can be subscribed from the `useParticipant` hook.
+- It can be subscribed to, from the `useParticipant` hook.

 ### Example

-Here is the usage of all the events mentioned in this page.
+Here is an example demonstrating the usage of all the events mentioned on this page.

 ```js
 function onStreamEnabled(stream) {